Radare2 MCP server

 Zed Integration

-To use r2mcp with Zed:
+To configure r2mcp with Zed:

-1. Open the command palette: CMD + Shift + P (macOS) or Ctrl + Shift + P (Windows/Linux)
+1. Open command palette: CMD + Shift + P (macOS) or Ctrl + Shift + P (Windows/Linux)

 2. Search for agent: open configuration or settings

-3. Add the following to your configuration:
+3. Add the server configuration:

 "context_servers": {